Ebrahim-git/Piz/README.md

 # Disclaimer:
 Piz is not in a perfect state, some features are missing and not avaliable as of now. suggesting improvements are welcome.

 To install Piz.
-Clone this repository and run installpiz.sh as root.
+Clone this repository and run `installpiz.sh`.
 (Note: the installer script currently only works on debian, support for other distros will be made later on.)

  **Manual Installation**